galbreath-55/CSE3461-Final-Project/README.md

 ## Requirements

-Install the following dependencies:
+Install the following dependencies (preferably in a virtual environment):

-- pip install pyaudio
+- pip3 install pyaudio
+On macOS, you may need to install PortAudio first:

+- brew install portaudio
-- pip install keyboard
+- pip3 install pyaudio

 ## Running the program